-CISC, a state-owned, non-profit joint stock company.
-At present, the CISC only provides NGOs with state grants.32 The main NLAs regulating the procedure for providing state grants to NGOs are the following: the Law on SSP and the Rules for the formation, provision, monitoring and evaluation of the effectiveness of state grants, approved by the Decree of the Minister of Information and Social Development of the RK dated September 26, 2022 #406 (hereinafter Rules Regulating State Grants).
+39 However, under the SSP Law, the CISC may also award non-state grants received from extra-budgetary funding sources, i.e., from individuals and legal entities, including international and foreign organizations that have decided to issue grants to Kazakhstani NGOs through the CISC.
+Requirements for the provision of non-state grants and reporting are determined by the terms of the contract concluded between the Operator and individuals or legal are the following: the Law on SSP and the Rules for the formation, provision, monitoring and evaluation of the effectiveness of state grants, approved by the Decree of the Minister of Information and Social Development of the RK dated September 26, 2022 #406 (hereinafter Rules Regulating State Grants).